odriverobotics/ODrive/Firmware/README.md

  - `USE_GPIO_MODE_STEP_DIR`: Step/direction control mode (use in conjunction with `UART_PROTOCOL_NONE`)

 <br><br>
-## Compiling and downloading firmware
+## Downloading and Installing Tools
 ### Getting a programmer
 __Note:__ If you don't plan to make major firmware modifications you can use the built-in DFU feature.
 In this case you don't need an SWD programmer and you can skip OpenOCD related instructions.